MicrosoftDocs/powerquery-docs/powerquery-docs/samples/trippin/1-odata/readme.md

 ## Conclusion

 This lesson walked you through the creation of a simple connector based on the [OData.Feed](/powerquery-m/odata-feed) library function.
-As you saw, very little logic is needed to enable a fully functional connector over the `OData` base function.
+As you saw, little logic is needed to enable a fully functional connector over the `OData` base function.
 Other extensibility enabled functions, such as [ODBC.DataSource](/powerquery-m/odbc-datasource), provide similar capabilities.

 In the next lesson, you'll replace the use of [OData.Feed](/powerquery-m/odata-feed) with a less capable function&mdash;[Web.Contents](/powerquery-m/web-contents).
-Each lesson will implement more connector features, including paging, metadata/schema detection, and query folding to the OData query syntax, until your custom connector supports the same range of capabilities as [OData.Feed](/powerquery-m/odata-feed).
+Each lesson implements more connector features, including paging, metadata/schema detection, and query folding to the OData query syntax, until your custom connector supports the same range of capabilities as [OData.Feed](/powerquery-m/odata-feed).

 ## Next steps